gameobsessed/dynamodb-std/README.md

 # dynamodb-std
 Simple DynamoDB single-table design implementation (aws-sdk-v3 compatible)

+## DON'T USE IT IN PRODUCTION CODE
-This library is in the early stage of development, not feature full and not stable.
-DON'T USE IT IN PRODUCTION CODE.
+Although we do, this library is in the early stage of development, not feature full, and doesn't have a stable API, which means it may have breaking changes at any time.

+## DO USE IT FOR TESTING AND LEARNING STD
+Please, give this library a chance, try it out, and give your feedback.
+If you find any issues, please use GitHub to report and we will try to fix them.
+It would be even better if you take an active part in the development of this library.

-# Usage
+## Usage
-In accordance with [single-table design](https://www.youtube.com/watch?v=BnDKD_Zv0og) all the data you need in your application or microservice you may store in one DynamoDB table.
+In accordance with [single-table design](https://www.youtube.com/watch?v=BnDKD_Zv0og) all the data you need for a [domain](https://en.wikipedia.org/wiki/Domain-driven_design) in your application or microservice you may store in one DynamoDB table.
 With `dynamodb-std`, you may defined this table using Storage:

 ```typescript
 import { Storage } from 'dynamodb-std'